rancher/rke2/docs/policies.md

   - Ingress
 ```

-The second policy applied is to the "kube-system" namespace and allows for DNS traffic.
+The second policy applied is to the `kube-system` namespace and allows for DNS traffic.
 See below.

 ```yaml
 apiVersion: networking.k8s.io/v1